thegricean/overinformativeness/README.md

 - increasing predictability of color from noun category leads to decrease in redundant color use

 The next steps on the road to this are:

-- Modeling: make sure the same qualitative result holds for scene variation when you introduce "one" as an alternative

 - Modeling: write to Rud to see if he'll share the full dataset?